h-janes/solarcalc/README.md

 # SolarCalc
 **Working on this app now - far from complete**

 A web app for accurately calculating solar panel output (accounting for weather/conditions) and battery charge level.
-This app is primarily designed for "vanlife" applications, i.e. for calculating charge information for solar panels fitted flat to the roof of a campervan which may be travelling.
+This app is primarily designed for "vanlife" applications, i.e. for calculating charge information for solar panels flat-mounted to the roof of a campervan which may be travelling to various locations.
 However, it may also be of use for domestic and commercial purposes.

 The user shall provide the following information to the app:
 * Location and elevation (can be accessed automatically via GPS).